Standing Rules for the Operation of the National Debate Tournament

 (2) The number of eligible teams from each school shall be no greater than the number of teams that school can qualify through the district process.

 (3) The names of all submitting teams from each district will immediately be forwarded by the district chair to the chair of the bid allocation committee.

 (4) The chair of the bid allocation committee will enter any teams submitted for a First Round At-Large bid but not receiving a First Round At-Large bid into the pool of eligible teams.

 (5) Teams awarded First Round At-Large bids will not be counted for purposes of allocating district bids.

-- Selection of At-Large participants shall be determined by the voting membership of the National Committee with the exception of the NDT Tournament Director.
+a.
+Selection of At-Large participants shall be determined by the voting membership of the National Committee with the exception of the NDT Tournament Director.
 National Committee members shall rank for At-Large selection a number of teams (excluding their own teams containing a student they have previously coached) double the number of awardable bids for the First Round At-Large and triple the number for Second Round At-Large.
 All other teams shall be given the next rank.
-On an agreed date all voting members of the Committee will telephone the NDT Tournament Director and inform him or her of their rankings.
+On an agreed date all voting members of the Committee will telephone the NDT Tournament Director and inform them of their rankings.

 (1) Any teams not selected for participation in the NDT through the First Round At-Large or district processes may apply for a Second Round At-Large bid.

-(2) All teams selected through the Second Round At-Large process must have a 50% or greater preliminary round win-loss record in rounds on the fall CEDA topic or its NDT topic parallel immediately prior to the District tournament or at the time of submission for second round bids.
+(2) All teams selected through the Second Round At-Large process must have a 50% or greater preliminary round win-loss record in rounds at open-invitation tournaments, or the combination of open-invitation tournaments and NDT district-qualification tournaments, on the fall CEDA topic or its NDT topic parallel immediately prior to the District tournament or at the time of submission for second round bids.
 The team’s record for every tournament attended prior to submission must be reported on the application form.